 As a discipline, in the West, Political Science originates with the Greeks.
-Following their lead, as part of our major and our discipline of Political Science, we examine the views of political philosophers from Plato and Aristotle to the present on the question of which type of government is most conducive to human fulfillment and why.
-Given that we are a department of Political Science at an American institution of higher learning, we study the American political experience as a unique experiment in “self-government,” but we also go beyond studying how America is governed to look at other political systems with a view to realizing the differences and commonalities between these political systems.
-Our discipline also seeks to understand the causes, dynamics and possibilities of conflict and conflict resolution in the international arena, by studying the interactions of states, international organizations, non-governmental organizations, and other non-state actors on the global scene.
+Following their lead, we examine the views of political philosophers from Plato and Aristotle to the present on the question of which type of government is most conducive to human fulfillment and why.
+Given that we are a department of Political Science at an American institution of higher learning, we study the American political experience as a unique experiment in “self-government,” but we also go beyond studying how America is governed to look at other political systems, both democracies and non-democracies.
+Furthermore, our discipline seeks to understand the cooperation and conflict in the international arena by studying the interactions of states, international organizations, and non-governmental actors on the global scene.

 Political Science courses help prepare students for many careers in the public or private sectors.
 For example, Political Science is often used as a pre-law major or for other related professions, such as careers in government at the federal, state or local levels.
-Our discipline is also appropriate for a number of careers at the international level, such as international diplomacy or international business, as well as other professions in non-governmental sectors both nationally and internationally, and our faculty invite your questions about such opportunities.
+Our discipline is also appropriate for a number of careers at the international level, such as international diplomacy or international business, as well as other professions in non-governmental sectors both nationally and internationally.

 The Political Science program and major has its academic home in the Department of Political Science and Economics.

 Upon completing of their studies, students majoring in Political Science should, be able to